What does a foster parent do?

 Is financial assistance available?

-Foster parents are reimbursed for the cost of caring for each child based on the foster care room and board rate according for that child’s age.
+Foster parents are reimbursed for the cost of caring for each child based on the foster care room and board rate according to that child’s age.
 There are three foster care payment categories: Shelter (Level 1), Basic (Level II) and Specialized (Level III).
 Shelter foster care payments are paid for the child’s first thirty days of placement.
 Basic foster care payments are made to foster parents who provide care for a child who has no identified exceptional needs.
 Specialized foster care payments may be made for a child who requires additional care above room, board, daily supervision and incidental costs.

 Children in foster care qualify for Idaho Medicaid for their health care coverage.
 In addition, clothing and payments for day care (as necessary due to the foster parent’s employment) are provided.
 Financial assistance for clothing and day care is not available after adoption.